-About R. William Holland
+About R. William (Bill) Holland

-We bring exciting thought leadership to career management.
+Bringing exciting thought leadership to career management.

-A 360 Degree perspective:
+A 360 Degree perspective

-I attended Michigan State University on a football scholarship and later received the University’s first Excellence-in-teaching citation.
+I attended Michigan State University on a football scholarship and later received the University’s first Excellence-in-Teaching citation.

 Those experiences and more provide unique insight to issues of career management in the new job market.
-I now work with parents and students worldwide to helping each find the path to career survival and prosperity
+I now work with parents and students worldwide to helping each find the path to career survival and prosperity.

 Many colleges and universities miss the boat